nodejs/node/doc/api/child_process.md

 [`child_process.exec()`][] with the exception that the method will not return until the child process has fully closed.
 When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited.
-Note that if the child process intercepts and handles the `SIGTERM` signal and doesn't exit, the parent process will wait until the child process has exited.
+If the child process intercepts and handles the `SIGTERM` signal and doesn't exit, the parent process will wait until the child process has exited.

 If the process times out or has a non-zero exit code, this method will throw.
 The [`Error`][] object will contain the entire result from